yashwantGowla/awesome-android/README.md

 ## Productivity

-- [Acode](https://acode.foxdebug.com/) - A powerful code editor for Android.
+- [Bodhi Timer](https://github.com/yuttadhammo/BodhiTimer) - It is an elegant, minimalist countdown timer.
 - [Fokus](https://github.com/asayah-san/fokus-android) - Reminder app for tasks and events tailored specifically for students.
 - [Goodtime](https://github.com/adrcotfas/Goodtime) - A minimalist but powerful productivity timer designed to keep you focused and free of distractions.
 - [Notally](https://github.com/OmGodse/Notally) - A minimalist notes app with a material design.